-In extreme cases, people who have used magic mushrooms have hallucinated to the point of enduring physical pain or causing pain to others.
-Continued use of magic mushrooms can create long-term psychosis.
-Based on research by The Johns Hopkins University School of Medicine, even one strong dose of psilocybin mushrooms can alter a person’s personality for more than a year, and perhaps permanently.
+Continued use of Magic Mushrooms can create long-term psychosis.
+Research by the Johns Hopkins University School of Medicine has found that even one strong dose of Psilocybin Mushrooms can alter a person’s personality for more than a year, and perhaps permanently.

 Psilocybin Mushroom Addiction

-There is a debate over whether or not magic mushrooms are addictive.
-Like any substance, someone can become dependent on the substance for different reasons.
-The more someone uses mushrooms, they may begin to crave more of the substance.
-In some cases, individuals may prefer to combine psilocybin mushrooms with another substance for a difference effect, especially LSD.
-For this reason, people are more likely to become psychologically addicted to psilocybin mushrooms than physically addicted.
+There is a debate over whether or not Magic Mushrooms are addictive.
+Like any substance, someone can become dependent for different reasons.
+The more someone uses, the more they may begin to crave the substance.
+In some cases, individuals may prefer to combine Psilocybin Mushrooms with another substance (like LSD) for a difference effect.
+For this reason, people are more likely to become psychologically addicted to Psilocybin Mushrooms than physically addicted.

 The severity of dependency or addiction often depends on the number of mushrooms someone consumes.
-People curious about mushrooms can become dependent because of the mind-altering effects and the unpredictability of good or bad “trips” mushrooms can produce.
-Someone increasing their frequency of psilocybin mushroom use, may isolate themselves to use mushrooms, combine them with other drugs, or show an increased tolerance.
-As a result, they may need to contact a treatment professional for rehab, or family members may need to hold an intervention.
+People curious about mushrooms can become dependent because of the mind-altering effects and the unpredictability of good or bad “trips.”
+Someone increasing their frequency of Psilocybin Mushroom use may isolate themselves to use, start using in combination with other drugs, or show an increased tolerance.
+The next step may be to contact a treatment professional for rehab, or family members may need to hold an intervention.

 Make a Call (855) 826-4464